platformsh/legacy-cli/README.md

   # Configure the Drush executable to use (defaults to 'drush').
   drush_executable: null

+# Pagination settings.
+#
+# These only affect 2 commands for now: project:list and org:sub:list.
 pagination:
-    # Whether pagination is enabled.
-    #
-    # This only affects 2 commands for now.
-Disabling it is the equivalent of
-    # --count 0 in the projects command, and --page-limit 0 in the org:sub:list
-    # command.
+    # Enable pagination.
+Can be disabled with --count 0.
     enabled: true
+    # Items per page.
+Can be overridden with --count.
+    count: 20

 updates:
   # Whether to check for automatic updates.